-Tissue injury caused by thermal, electrical or chemical agents causing third degree burns to:
+Tissue injury caused by third degree or full thickness burns to:

-- a. at least 20% of the body surface area as measured by the 'rule of 9' or the Lund & Browder Body Surface Chart (or equivalent classification); or - b. at least 50% of both hands, requiring surgical debridement and/or grafting; or - c. at least 50% of both feet, requiring surgical debridement and/or grafting; or - d. the face, requiring surgical debridement and/or grafting.
+- a. at least 20% of the body surface area as measured by the 'Rule of Nines' or the Lund & Browder Body Surface Chart (or equivalent classification); or - b. at least 50% of both hands, requiring surgical debridement and/or grafting; or - c. at least 50% of both feet, requiring surgical debridement and/or grafting; or - d. the face, requiring surgical debridement and/or grafting.

-Cancer - excluding some early stage cancers.
+Cancer - excluding specified early stage cancers.

 A malignant tumour pathologically confirmed and characterised by the uncontrolled spread of malignant cells and the invasion of normal tissue.

-Also included are Hodgkin's disease, lymphoma, colorectal cancer (from Dukes stage A) and leukaemia.
-The following are specifically excluded:
+Also included are: